-File both the Montana and federal tax returns at the same time through a tax professional who is an Authorized IRS Important e-file Provider.
+File the Montana and federal tax returns separately or at the same time through a tax professional who is an authorized IRS e-file provider, or with department approved software.
 For more information regarding electronic filing, visit revenue.mt.gov or irs.gov.

-If an entity has to file a Montana Partnership Information and Composite Tax Return (Form PR-1) for tax years beginning with 2014 or later and the entity has more than 100 partners during the tax year, then Form PR-1 is required to be e-filed.
-The partnership may be eligible to receive a hardship waiver.
-For more information about e-filing, go to revenue.mt.gov or call the department toll free (866) 859-2254 (in Helena, 444-6900).
+If an entity has to file a Montana Partnership Information and Composite Tax Return (Form PR-1) and also has 100 or more partners over the course of its tax year, then it must file Form PR-1 electronically.
+This applies to tax years 2014 and later.
+The partnership may be eligible to receive a hardship waiver by completing the Partnership E-file Waiver Request (Form PWR).
+The partnership must submit the request at least 30 days before the due date of the return, including extensions.
+For more information about e-filing, go to revenue.mt.gov or call us at (406) 444-6900.